WA9ONY/Pico-RP2040/README2.md

 <img align="center" width="600" height="338" src="/Images/IVautoTrans3.png">
 </p>

-The  auto transformer manually slowly increases the voltage from 0 to the below transformer secondary voltage.
+The auto transformer provide a way to control the tester voltage from 0 V to the maximum voltage of the transformer connected to it.
+The transformer is the white box on the front of the red auto transformer.

+The auto transformer is not isolated from the 120 V mains.
+The small transformer provides isolation and steps down the voltage.
+It also provide finer voltage control.

 ## Transformer